 The Hundred Schools of Thought is a general title in reference to various academic and ideological genres, their schools of thought and ideas, and their representative figures.
 Philosophers refer to the infamous theorists Confucius, Mencius, and Xun Zi of the Confucian School; Lao Zi of Taoism; and Han Feizi of the School of Law.
-After the Western Han Dynasty (206 BC-220), Philosophers after Spring and Autumn can be summarized as disciples of the Confucian School, Taoism, School of Yin-Yang, School of Law, School of Ming, Mohism, School of Zong and Heng (diplomacy), School of Za, School of Nong (agriculture), as well as School of Xiaoshuo (novels).
+After the Western Han Dynasty (206 BC-220), Philosophers after Spring and Autumn Period can be summarized as disciples of the Confucian School, Taoism, School of Yin-Yang, School of Law, School of Ming, Mohism, School of Zong and Heng (diplomacy), School of Za, School of Nong (agriculture), as well as School of Xiaoshuo (novels).
 Except for the School of Xiaoshuo, the others are more familiarly known as the Ten Genres and Nine Schools.
 The most important schools of thought are the Confucian School, Taoism, School of Yin-yang, School of Law, School of Ming, and Mohism.

 Representative Figures: Confucius, Mencius, and Xun Zi